kemalabizar/Flyer-1/README.md

   __inst_0__
   __inst_1__
   ...
-  jeq bar      // Jump if A=B to bar jal foo      // Jump if A>B to foo jmp baz      // Jump to baz
+  jeq bar      ; Jump if A=B to bar jal foo      ; Jump if A>B to foo jmp baz      ; Jump to baz
 bar:
   __inst_2__
   __inst_3__
   ...
   jzr foo      ..
-Jump if A=0 to foo jmp qux      // Jump to qux
+Jump if A=0 to foo jmp qux      ; Jump to qux
 baz:
   __inst_4__
   __inst_5__
   ...
-  jcb bar      // Jump if Carry or Borrow to bar jmp qux      // Jump to qux
+  jcb bar      ; Jump if Carry or Borrow to bar jmp qux      ; Jump to qux
 qux:
   __inst_6__
   __inst_7__
   ...
-  jpe foo       // Jump if A Even to foo hlt
+  jpe foo       ; Jump if A Even to foo hlt
 ```

+However, if one wishes to write simple programs without any loops, one can just directly type the code after `.start:` segment.

 ### Variable Declarations